 You are also obliged to file your confirmation statement to Companies House when there are any major changes, covering one of the segments above, for instance, an amendment about the company's name or its registered office address.

-As per Companies House rules, non-filing of confirmation statement is a criminal offence.
+As per Companies House rules, non-filing of the confirmation statement is a criminal offence.
 Please click here to know more details.

 It's very easy to file a confirmation statement online with us.
-It takes maximum 1 day and costs you only £40+vat, including Companies House fees.
+It takes a maximum 1 day and costs you only £40+vat, including Companies House fees.

 Once you share your company's generic details with us, such as its registered office address, director information, share capital and so on, we'll be able to confirm the information you provided us online with Companies House.

 To file a confirmation statement online, follow the link here.

 According to Companies House's official record as of June 2016, a person with significant control (PSC) is "the person who own or control companies including their name, month and year of birth, nationality, and details of their interest in the company.
 From 30 June 2016, UK companies (except listed companies) and limited liability partnerships (LLPs) need to declare this information when issuing their annual confirmation statement to Companies House."